Close Menu

 The search will show you where else that photo is online.
 If the photo shows up on a stock photo site, a different person’s social media, or in a news story, you know the profile is fake.

-How to Tell if a Hinge Profile is Fake by Looking for Social Media Links?
+Looking for Social Media Links?

 You cannot search for them on Hinge.
 But you can sometimes find them on other sites.
 If they have a common name and list their job or school, you might be able to find them on Instagram or LinkedIn.